Configuration management, modernized

 Vigo architecture — agents pull desired state from the server over gRPC/mTLS, converge locally, and report results

-Server up and running with one command
+Server up and running with one copy-paste

 That's it.
 TLS certificates, database, secrets, and example configs are auto-generated on first start.
 Open https://localhost:8443 to see the dashboard.